David Abner: Early life

 At the age of seventeen, Abner in 1843 was taken to Upshur County in East Texas.
 After being emancipated after the American Civil War, he moved to Marshall in Harrison County, also in East Texas.
 There, he rented a plot of land and a mule from the sister of his original master.
 A few years later, he purchased the farm and became wealthy.

 Political life

 In 1873, Abner was appointed to the executive committee of the first Colored Men's State Convention.
 Later, he was elected to the position of treasurer for Harrison County.
-In 1874, Abner was elected to the legislature for Harrison and Rusk counties.
+In 1874, Abner was elected to the legislature for Harrison and Rusk counties and a councilman in the Texas House of Councils.

 Halfway through his term in the state House, in August 1875, a convention was called to rewrite the 1869 Texas State Constitution.
 Abner was one of three delegates elected to the convention from the Texas State Senate district that comprised Harison and Rusk counties.
 He was the only Republican at the convention who voted for a clause in the state constitution that prohibited the state from spending money for the encouragement of immigration.

 After his state legislative term, Abner was the vice president of the Republican State Convention in 1876.